Console 1mkII is not a DAW controller, or even a plug-in controller. It’s a separate hardware/software mixer that works in tandem with your DAW.

 Each parameter has a corresponding knob or button on the hardware.
 The track count is unlimited, parameter changes can be automated and all your settings are saved with the DAW project for total recall.

 Included in the Console 1 package is Softube’s model of Solid State Logic SL 4000 E one of the most classic and widely used analog consoles in the world.
 Softube’s model has been scrutinized by Solid State Logic’s own experts, who have officially endorsed it.
 The channel strip includes the coveted black knob E 242 equalizer, the classic channel compressor, the musical expander/gate and the sweet high and low cut filters from the SL 4000 E channel.

-We have also included a model of the harmonics, distortion and non-linearities obtained from overdriving the SL 4000 E console, so you can drive it hard for that slightly gritty and coherent sound that the SL 4000 E is famous for.
+We have also included a model of the harmonics, distortion and non-linearities obtained from overdriving the SL 4000 E console, so you can drive it hard for that slighly gritty and coherent sound that the SL 4000 E is famous for.
 Adding to that is Softube’s own Transient Shaper, which is not a part of the SL 4000 E console or any other analog unit for that matter.